Baybars: Campaign against the Crusaders

-As sultan, Baibars engaged in a lifelong struggle against the Crusader kingdoms in Syria, in part because the Christians had aided the Mongols.
+As sultan, Baybars engaged in a lifelong struggle against the Crusader kingdoms in Syria, in part because the Christians had aided the Mongols.
 He started with the Principality of Antioch, which had become a vassal state of the Mongols and had participated in attacks against Islamic targets in Damascus and Syria.
-In 1263, Baibars laid siege to Acre, the capital of the remnant of the Kingdom of Jerusalem, although the siege was abandoned when he sacked Nazareth instead.
+In 1263, Baybars laid siege to Acre, the capital of the remnant of the Kingdom of Jerusalem, although the siege was abandoned when he sacked Nazareth instead.
 He used siege engines to defeat the Crusaders in battles such as the Fall of Arsuf from 21 March to 30 April.
 After breaking into the town he offered free passage to the defending Knights Hospitallers if they surrendered their formidable citadel.
-The Knights accepted Baibars' offer but were enslaved anyway.
-Baibars razed the castle to the ground.
+The Knights accepted Baybars' offer but were enslaved anyway.
+Baybars razed the castle to the ground.
 He next attacked Atlit and Haifa, where he captured both towns after destroying the crusaders' resistance, and razed the citadels.

-In the same year, Baibars laid siege to the fortress of Safed, held by the Templar knights, which had been conquered by Saladin in 1188 but returned to the Kingdom of Jerusalem in 1240.
-Baibars promised the knights safe passage to the Christian town of Acre if they surrendered their fortress.
+In the same year, Baybars laid siege to the fortress of Safed, held by the Templar knights, which had been conquered by Saladin in 1188 but returned to the Kingdom of Jerusalem in 1240.
+Baybars promised the knights safe passage to the Christian town of Acre if they surrendered their fortress.
 Badly outnumbered, the knights agreed.
-Upon surrender, Baibars broke his promise and massacred the entire Templar garrison.
-On capturing Safed, Baibars did not raze the fortress to the ground but fortified and repaired it instead, as it was strategically situated and well constructed.
+On capturing Safed, Baybars did not raze the fortress to the ground but fortified and repaired it instead, as it was strategically situated and well constructed.
 He installed a new governor in Safed, with the rank of Wali.